stephenkeep/node-red-contrib-chromecast/README.md

 - **Volume**, `msg.volume` or `msg.payload.volume` the volume should be set.

 - Additional options (not configurable):
+  - `msg.status` is set to `true` the player status will be queried and send as output, No media will be played
   - `msg.lowerVolumeLimit` or `msg.payload.lowerVolumeLimit` will set the volume to this value, if the current volume is below this value.
   - `msg.upperVolumeLimit` or `msg.payload.upperVolumeLimit` will set the volume to this value, if the current volume is above this limit.
   - `msg.muted` or `msg.payload.muted` the volume will be muted if set to false, otherwise the volume will be unmuted.